-Zukovsky is active as a teacher of master classes throughout the world, and she is currently on the faculty of the Thornton School of Music at the University of Southern California.
+Zukovsky is active as a teacher of master classes throughout the world, and she is currently on the faculty of the Thornton School of Music at the University of Southern California, Azusa Pacific University, and the Pasadena Conservatory of Music.
 She studied clarinet with her father, Kalman Bloch, himself a former principal with the Los Angeles Philharmonic.

 Michele Zukovsky has recorded for London/Decca, Avant, Nonesuch, Philips, and Summit Records.
 Her recent Summit recordings include works by Martinů and transcriptions of pieces by Simon Bellison, the former clarinetist of the New York Philharmonic.